Environment Georgia Research & Policy Center

 Investigating problems and crafting solutions

 Extreme Weather.
 Extreme weather events lead to loss of life and billions of dollars in economic damage.
 What’s more, scientists predict that global warming could increase the frequency of such events in the future.
 Our new report, "Global Warming and Extreme Weather" shined a light on what could become "the new normal," if we fail to avert the worst effects of global warming.

 Educating the public and making our voices heard.

 Saving Georgia's shores from drilling.
 Last year, President Obama reversed his position on offshore drilling and pledged to keep Georgia's coast rig-free until at least 2017.
 The public outcry in the aftermath of the Gulf spill hastened the president's reversal, and some of the loudest voices were from Environment Georgia members who wrote emails and joined "Hands Across the Sand" to protest offshore drilling.

-The Environment Georgia Research & Policy Center would like to thank the Rockefeller Family Fund and the Sapelo Foundation for supporting our work in 2011.
+Environment Georgia Research & Policy Center would like to thank EMSA Fund Inc., Fund for Dogs and Books, Sapelo Foundation, The Edna Wardlaw Charitable Trust, Charles Stewart Mott Foundation, Fund for Wild Nature and Communities for Coastal Georgia Foundation for supporting our work in Fiscal Year 2017.